OfficeDev/outlook-dev-docs/docs/add-ins/contextual-outlook-add-ins.md

 ms.author: jasonjoh
 ---

-# Contextual Outlook Add-ins
+# Contextual Outlook add-ins

-Contextual add-ins are Outlook Add-ins that activate based on text in a message or appointment.
+Contextual add-ins are Outlook add-ins that activate based on text in a message or appointment.
 By using contextual add-ins, a user can initiate tasks related to a message without leaving the message itself, which results in an easier and richer user experience.

 The following are examples of contextual add-ins: